 From the wiki: “‘When Will I Be Loved’ was written by Phil Everly of the Everly Brothers and was a #8 hit single for the duo in the summer of 1960.
 The track had been recorded in 1959 while the Everly Brothers were contracted to Cadence Records; by 1960 they had moved to Warner Brothers and were recording in a more mainstream pop/rock style than previously.
 The belated release by Cadence of ‘When Will I Be Loved’ provided the Everly Brothers with a final rockabilly-style hit.

 Written and first recorded by Warren Zevon (1976).

 Hit album version by Linda Ronstadt (1976).

-From the wiki: “‘Hasten Down the Wind’ is a song written and recorded by Warren Zevon and featured on his eponymous major-label debut album.
-The track was produced by Jackson Browne, who met Zevon in the mid-seventies.
+From the wiki: “‘Hasten Down the Wind’ was song written and first recorded by Warren Zevon, featured on his eponymous major-label 1976 debut album.
+The track was produced by Jackson Browne, who had met Zevon in the mid-seventies.
 Their relationship played a significant role in Zevon’s career thereafter.
 It was with Browne’s assistance that Zevon got a major record contract.
 Zevon’s version of the song features Phil Everly singing harmony vocals, and also David Lindley playing slide guitar.